publiccodenet/about/organization/index.md

 ## Legal registration and banking information

-We're registered as a vereniging (association) under Dutch law.
+We're registered as an association (vereniging met volledige rechtsbevoegdheid) under Dutch law.
 Our full name is the Foundation for Public Code Vereniging.

 >[See our association bylaws].

-Our Kamer van Koophandel registration number is 74996452.
+Our chamber of commerce (KvK) registration number is 74996452.

 > Our bank number is: